Phil Hope: Expenses controversy

 In May 2009, Hope was criticised for claiming £37,000 in expenses from the taxpayer over 4 years for a London flat.
 The Daily Telegraph claimed that the total size of the items claimed for would have difficulty fitting inside the small flat.
 Less than a week after this revelation, Hope voluntarily agreed to return £41,709 to the taxpayer, despite claiming that he 'kept to the rules laid down by Parliament'.

-Following this announcement there were calls on other MPs to take Hope's lead, while the Legg report into the scandal found that he was only liable to repay £4,365.65.
+Following this announcement there were calls on other MPs to take Hope's lead, while the Legg Report into the scandal found that he was only liable to repay £4,365.65.

-Despite refurbishing, the overall cost of his flat i.e. 'staying away from main home' during the last 8 years was never higher than 166th out of 647 MPs whilst his 2008-2009 costs were ranked 467.
+The overall cost of his flat, including refurbishing, i.e. 'staying away from main home' during the previous 8 years was 166th out of 647 MPs whilst his 2008-2009 costs were ranked 467.

 Personal life

 He married Allison Butt on 25 July 1980 in Chipping Sodbury and they have a son (born February 1984) and a daughter (born September 1986).
 He once appeared on the 1970s television drama series Z-Cars and can also both tap dance and juggle.
 Diagnosed with Hodgkin's Disease in December 2006, Hope was later given the all-clear after successful treatment at Kettering and Northampton General Hospitals.
 He has been a governor of Park Junior School and Montagu Secondary School in Kettering.

-He lives in the village of Pipewell near Kettering.
+Hope lived in the village of Pipewell near Kettering and now lives in Gloucestershire.